Last Updated on November 7, 2020 by Kari

 2. The Advanced Option – This option is for people who are experienced with meditation and want to skip the first six levels and move on to the most advanced levels in the program.

-Zen12 Is Made Up Of 12 Levels With 4 Different Meditations In Each Level
+The Entire Zen12 Program Is Made Up Of 12 Levels With 4 Different Meditations In Each Level

 It’s called Zen12 because, for the most part, you meditate for 12 minutes; however, it also includes 12 different levels.

-I should clarify that you are not always meditating for only 12 minutes.
-You do meditate for 12 minutes from level 1 to 7.
+I should clarify that you are not always meditating for only 12 minutes in the Zen12 meditations.
+You do meditate for 12 minutes from levels 1 to 7.